rodrigoalcarazdelaosa/fisiquimicamente/content/en/tutoriales/presentacion-informacion/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Presentation of information
+linktitle: Presentation of Information
 summary: Learn how to correctly present information.
 weight: 2

 # Page metadata.
-title: Presentation of information
+title: Presentation of Information
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.